0

 spinner

 The rib runs from the loin (where you’ll find the New York Steak), up towards the neck (or chuck).
 Nowadays, these sections are produced with a total of 7 ribs.
-Years ago you’d get 8 ribs, but in today’s production the first rib (or last) is left on the Shortloin.
-My guess on this is that since the Shortloin generally carries a higher price tag, beef processors figured out they could shift a few pounds from a lesser priced cut (relatively speaking) to one that sells for more.
+Years ago you’d get 8 ribs, but in today’s production the first rib (or last) is left on the shortloin.
+My guess on this is that since the shortloin generally carries a higher price tag, beef processors figured out they could shift a few pounds from a lesser priced cut (relatively speaking) to one that sells for more.

 What gives the Ribeye its dramatic flavor, in addition to the dry aging, is the amount of fat and marbling; this is what sets it apart from the New York.

-Personally I believe that the Ribeye gains the most from the dry aging process, in relation to the other premier cuts.
+Personally I believe that the Ribeye Steak gains the most from the dry aging process, in relation to the other premier cuts.
 There’s an inherent depth of flavor in the Ribeye that beats many other cuts, but if you were looking from a tenderness standpoint, it wouldn’t rank first (that honor rests with the Filet Mignon).